Skip to content

 Resending with overrides

-The resend action replays a recorded flow and lets you override any part of the request.
-The original flow is not modified; a new flow is created with the result.
+The resend_http tool replays a recorded HTTP flow and lets you override any part of the request.
+The original flow is not modified; a new stream is created with the result.

 Method override